ConnectingEurope/Context-Broker-Healthy-Leisure/README.md

     The complete list of FIWARE GEs and Incubated FIWARE GEs can be found at the [FIWARE Catalogue](https://www.fiware.org/developers/catalogue/).

 - **Context Broker Healthy Leisure citizen app**.
-This component is designed so that citizens can see the leisure options of the city based on their preferences, as well as see the real time of the data.
+This component is designed so that citizens can see the leisure options of the city based on their preferences, as well as see the realtime data.

 **Context Broker Healthy Leisure web component**
 | :books: [User manual](project/doc/user/index.md) | :books: [Deployment manual](project/doc/tutorials/index.md) | :books: [Technical manual](project/doc/technical/index.md) |